Back to prior page Go to next page

 The Canutt screen fight involved the positioning of the camera at angles to the participants (rather than straight on), and the camera would often face one of the participants.
 That camera angle gave the perception of bone-crushin' punches landing on the jaw.
 Many writers and fans also note that Canutt did much of this development during his many appearances with John Wayne in Wayne's oaters for Paul Malvern's Lone Star productions of the 1930s.
 Wayne and Canutt would remain friends for life.

 Many recall Canutt performing a stunt during the Indian attack in John Ford's STAGECOACH (UA, 1939) - portraying one of the galloping warriors, he transfers from his horse to the six-horse team, is shot, and falls underneath the fast moving team and stage.
-That "Yak underneath the stagecoach" gag became part of Hollywood's stock footage library and was used in other westerns (such as the Charles Starrett/Durango Kid adventure LARAMIE (Columbia, 1949)).
-Canutt did that "under a stage/under a wagon" stunt in other films including Tom Keene's SCARLET RIVER (RKO, 1933), Johnny Mack Brown's BRANDED A COWARD (1935 Supreme), chapter 8 of THE PAINTED STALLION (Republic, 1937) serial, and the cliffhanger ending of Chapter 7 of ZORRO'S FIGHTING LEGION (Republic, 1939).
-The earliest example that I've seen occurs in the cliffhanger THE LIGHTNING WARRIOR (Mascot, 1931), and there's some screen captures below from that serial.
-In the opening minutes of Chapter 4, unconscious Frankie Darro is on a runaway wagon.
-Adult hero George Brent (Canutt doubling) transfers to the six-horse team, falls under, makes his way to the wagon through the galloping horses, climbs up, jumps onto the horses, and brings the team to a halt.
-A few folks have mentioned that Canutt did this for the first time in a 1920s Fred Thomson silent.
+That "Yak underneath the stage / wagon" gag became part of Hollywood's stock footage library and was used in many other westerns - examples: Tom Keene's SCARLET RIVER (RKO, 1933), John Wayne's RIDERS OF DESTINY (Lone Star / Monogram, 1933), Johnny Mack Brown's FIGHTING WITH KIT CARSON (Mascot, 1933) and BRANDED A COWARD (Supreme, 1935), chapter 8 of THE PAINTED STALLION (Republic, 1937) serial, Chapter 7 of ZORRO'S FIGHTING LEGION (Republic, 1939), and the Charles Starrett / Durango Kid adventure LARAMIE (Columbia, 1949).
+The earliest example that I've seen occurs in the serial THE LIGHTNING WARRIOR (Mascot, 1931), and there's some screen captures on a subsequent webpage.
+In the opening minutes of Chapter 4 of WARRIOR, unconscious Frankie Darro is on a runaway wagon.
+Leading man George Brent (Canutt doubling) transfers to the six-horse team, falls under, makes his way to the wagon through the galloping horses, climbs up, jumps onto the horses, and brings the team to a halt.
+A few folks mentioned that Canutt may have done that stunt for the first time in a 1920s Fred Thomson silent.

 91 year old Yakima Canutt passed away on May 24, 1986 at the North Hollywood Medical Center.